- Politics and Social Issues»

-Despite program and funding cuts, possibilities still exist for the US to continue into space, to extract resources from the Moon and from the asteroid belt beyond Mars.
-Privatized space flight brought to the fore by the X-Prize and spaceports going up around America, along with robot avatars controlled on the moon from Earth, and other ideas and projects can bring down the brick wall that our veteran astronauts advocate for demolition.
+Despite government funding cuts, NASA's Commercial Crew partnerships take the USA farther into space than ever before, to extract resources from the Moon and from the asteroid belt beyond Mars.
+Privatized space flight brought forward by the X-Prize and a dozen American spaceports, along with advancing technologies, brought down the wall that our veteran astronauts decried.

 Wilbur and Orville Wright, 1903

 The Mercury Program, 1959

 - Collins, M. Carrying the Fire: An Astronaut's Journeys.
 1974

 - Collins, M. Flying to the Moon: An Astronaut's Story.
 1994

 - Simply Hired employment listings, 2010, 2015, 2017.